dddappp/A-Solana-Demo/README.md

 }
 ```

-If you open other `*_logic.rs`,
-you will find that the tool has generated the business logic for the entity `Create` and `Update` methods.
+If you open other `*_logic.rs` files, you will find that the tool has generated the business logic for those entity `Create` and `Update` methods.

 Now you can build and deploy your program.